yuxil2/battleship/DEVELOP.md

 ## Objective

-Implement a simplified version of the Battleship game, allowing two players to engage in a strategic naval combat scenario.
+Implement a creative version of the Battleship game, allowing multiple players to engage in a strategic naval combat scenario.
 The game is text-based, with players placing ships on their boards and taking turns to target and sink their opponent's ships.

+## Tech Stack
+* Language: This project is primarily developed in Python, leveraging its simplicity and extensive libraries for quick and efficient game development.
+* User Interface: A text-based interface ensures easy interaction and engagement.
+Input prompts guide players through game setup and turns, with clear feedback on game outcomes.
+* Testing: Unit Testing is implemented for validating the correctness of small, isolated pieces of functionality within the game.
+Integration Testing is implemented for ensuring that different components of the game (e.g., ship placement, combat mechanics, game state management) work seamlessly together as intended.
+* Version Control: GitHub is used for code hosting and versioning.
+Facilitates contributions and ongoing development.

+## Contribution Process
+* For new feature development, please ensure code adheres to the project's current coding style.
+* Before committing, run flake8 to ensure your code conforms to the project's style guidelines.
+* Make sure to write unit tests for your new features, covering the main functionality.
+Utilize the pytest framework for testing.
+* Once you push, GitHub Actions (if integrated in the project) will automatically start running the tests.

 ## Components

-### Configurations
+### Configurations (config.py)

 - **MIN_BOARD_SIZE**: Minimum allowable dimension of the board.
 Ensures that the board has a reasonable size to place ships.
 - **MAX_BOARD_SIZE**: Maximum allowable dimension of the board.
 Restricts the board from being overly large, making gameplay manageable.
 - **valid_choices**: A dictionary that defines valid input choices for various scenarios like ship orientation (horizontal/vertical).

-### NodeStatus Enum
+### NodeStatus Enum (config.py)

 - **EMPTY**: Node has no ship.
 - **OCCUPIED**: Node contains part of a ship.
 - **HITTED_EMPTY**: An empty node that's been targeted and hit.
 - **HITTED_OCCUPIED**: A node containing a ship that's been hit.

-### ShipConfig Enum
+### ShipConfig Enum (config.py)

 Describes different ship types.
 Each type has: